Ousinki/my-digital-garden/content/vocabulary.md

 ### 2
 Hover over the image to zoom in.
+Zoom in to see more details.
+Zoom out to see the whole page.
+The company plans to enlarge the office.
+My shirt shrank in the wash.
 Hover your mouse over the icon to see the tooltip.
 target language = 目标语言（想翻译成的语言）
 source language（源语言）
 Don't omit any details.
 The twins look identical.
 Press the Esc key to exit.
 Release the Ctrl key.
 Hold the left-ctrl key while clicking.
 Your pronunciation is very clear.
 look up the pronunciation of the word
 Her pronunciation sounds native.
 tooltip
 highlighted text = 鼠标选中的文字